Number of corporate taxes cut from 47 to 16

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Tax payment procedures for businesses are being simplified and the number of taxes have been reduced to 16 from 47.
+ISLAMABAD: Tax payment procedures for businesses are being simplified and the number of taxes has been reduced to 16 from 47.

 Chairman Board of Investment (BoI) Haroon Sharif said this while addressing a joint press conference with Adviser to the Prime Minister on Commerce, Textile, Industry and Production Abdul Razak Dawood here on Wednesday.